8 Silent Signs of Gout You Might Ignore

 Gout cause: taking a diuretic medication

 Diuretic medications taken to help lower high blood pressure can raise uric acid levels.
 Patients with rheumatoid arthritis or psoriasis who take drugs that suppress the immune system also have an increased risk of getting gout, according to the Arthritis Foundation.
-If a patient is diagnosed with gout, a doctor might change switch their medications to ensure lower levels of uric acid, Dr. Choi says.
+If a patient is diagnosed with gout, a doctor might change their medications to ensure lower levels of uric acid, Dr. Choi says.

 Gout cause: eating a “king’s diet”

-Although gout can affect anyone, consuming a diet high in “purines” can increase the risk of gout, according to the Arthritis Foundation.
+Although gout symptoms can affect anyone, consuming a diet high in “purines” can increase the risk of gout, according to the Arthritis Foundation.
 Red meat, shellfish, sugary soda, and alcohol—especially beer—are high in purines.
 What’s so bad about eating too much of the “king’s diet”?
 When purines are broken down, uric acid forms.
 By eating more purines, you increase the level of uric acid in your body.
 If your body struggles to eliminate uric acid through natural processes, such as urination, gout can occur.
 “With all these fast food chains coming in and fatty meals available, all these folks who didn’t have gout in the past are now getting it,” Dr. Choi says.
 “It used to be called the disease of kings, but now everyone can afford the king’s meal.”

 Gout cause: being overweight